-The documents listed in this section contain provisions that constitute requirements of this NASA Technical Standard as cited in the text.

-- 2.1.1 The latest issuances of cited documents apply unless specific versions are designated. - 2.1.2 Non-use of a specifically designated version is approved by the delegated Technical Authority.

-Applicable documents may be accessed at https://standards.nasa.gov or obtained directly from the Standards Developing Body or other document distributors.
-When not available from these sources, information for obtaining the document is provided.
+- 2.1.1 Documents listed in this section contain provisions constituting requirements of this Standard as cited in the text.
+Latest issuances of cited documents apply unless specific versions are designated.
+Obtain approval from the delegated NASA Technical Authority to use a version other than as designated. - 2.1.2 Access applicable documents at https://standards.nasa.gov or obtain documents directly from the Standards Developing Body or other document distributors.

-References are provided in Appendix B.
+Note: References are provided in Appendix B.